AlexanderMatveev2908/next-memory-game/README.md

 This time I build a memory game with `Next.js` following the design in `Figma` provided by [BeCoder](https://becoder.dev/en/app), a platform I am subscribed to, addressed to developers to increase their skills

+## ⚠️ Important

+At first glance, parts of the project might seem over-engineered with too much logic split into small pieces, many folders, or a high level of abstraction.

+Truth is: you're not wrong.
+I did over-complicate things a bit. 🫡

+But this was intentional.
+When I'm exploring new tools like `Next.js` or experimenting with `new architectural patterns`, I prefer to build in smaller, more controlled environments.
+This lets me validate ideas, test patterns, and learn from mistakes without the pressure of a huge app. 🏟️

+Once I feel confident, I can easily scale those ideas into larger or production-ready projects.

 ## Tools 🔨

 - **Next.js (App Router architecture) used as the main framework**